Tomos Williams

-Tomos Geraint Williams (born 1 January 1995) is a Welsh professional rugby union player who plays as a scrum-half for Premiership Rugby club Gloucester and the Wales national team.
+Tomos Geraint Williams (born 1 January 1995) is a Welsh professional rugby union player who plays as a scrum-half for Premiership Rugby club Saracens and the Wales national team.

 Club career

 Williams, a Cardiff academy graduate, made his senior debut as a replacement against Munster in 2013.
 He would make several more appearances as a replacement before his first Cardiff start in a 23–13 win over Ulster.
 His breakthrough season came in 2016–17, making 30 appearances over the campaign.
 This included a first Cardiff try against Edinburgh on the opening day of the season, and a first brace in an away defeat to Leinster.

 Williams scored a try for Cardiff in the Challenge Cup final victory over Gloucester in 2018, which was later voted the Try of the Season.

 On 1 June 2021, Williams signed a contract extension with Cardiff.

-Gloucester

 On 8 January 2024, Williams would leave Cardiff to join English side Gloucester in the Premiership Rugby from the 2024–25 season.
 Following his first season at the club he won the Premiership Rugby Player of the Season award.

 In August 2025, ahead of the 2025–26 season, Williams was given the club captaincy replacing Lewis Ludlow.

+In December 2025, it was announced that Williams would be leaving Gloucester to join Saracens at the end of the 2025-26 season.